NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B: Hitbox lasts one frame longer, elbow hitbox does not appear on the first frame
 - 5B(B) changed to be old 6B animation with old 5B(B) damage, ends sooner
 - 6B uses an animation similar to Orochimaru; turns around back turned people, more stun, slightly later on transition to follow ups, slightly more lift
+- 6AA(A) changed to be an empty teleport and has A and B follow ups; faces the opponent on reappearance; has three grabbable frames before the teleport
 - 4B Hitbox appears one frame sooner
 - 4B and 4BA(Y) have improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
-- 4B(B) OTGs; no longer catches late on OTGs, hitbox appears one frame sooner
+- 4B(B) OTGs; no longer catches late on OTGs, hitbox appears one frame sooner; activates if blocked (Ukon)
 - 4B(A) transitions 8 frames faster
 - 4BA(Y) can be subbed in the first few frames
 - 2B(B) has more lift, can be done on whiff, "landing" is one frame sooner